haideralp/TDD/README.md

 ## Diagram - Showing TDD Cycle
 ![image](https://user-images.githubusercontent.com/97620055/183910129-46da16fc-bff1-47eb-9bef-b551b9944762.png)

+## Process of TDD
+### The practice of TDD approach includes the following steps:
+    - Red : a test written for a code which fails
+    - Green : a code is then writtern so the test is passed.
+    - Refactor (Grey) : code optimisation occurs here.
+Code structure is being checked without changing original functionality of the code.
+The outcome of this stage                           of this stage should produce perfectly written code.
+    - This process is a repeating cycle  for every piece of functionality in the projects.
+It allows full test code coverage.

 ## Benefits of TDD ?

 -  Better program design and higher code quality